The Bachelor (Australian TV series) season 1: Episode 12

 With the final three contestants left, Tim first met up with Ali and they went for a drive in a Porsche up to the Blue Mountains countryside and had a small picnic.
-Tim stated that if he wasn't dating all three girls at once, he could see himself falling for Ali, but, it was difficult as he 'had feelings for all three girls'.
+Tim stated that if he was not dating all three girls at once, he could see himself falling for Ali, but it was difficult as he 'had feelings for all three girls'.
 That night during dinner at a cabin in the Blue Mountains, Ali declared her love for Tim again.
-Tim didn't feel it was fair to say anything back while dating two other girls stating that he couldn't fully allow himself to feel that (love).
+Tim did not feel it was fair to say anything back while dating two other girls stating that he could not fully allow himself to feel that (love).
 After dinner, sitting by the log fire, he handed an envelope to Ali which had a note and key inside inviting them to stay the night as a couple.
-Tim declined saying it wouldn't be fair on the other girls.
+Tim declined saying it would not be fair on the other girls.

 Next, we see Tim meeting Rochelle for a cruise on a luxury yacht 'Aqua Bay' on Sydney Harbour.
 He felt she still had barriers up and withheld secrets.
 Rochelle felt she was falling in love with Tim.
 Tim again stated to Rochelle, how important communication between them was to him.
 They headed off taking in the stunning and unbelievable Sydney Harbour views, to a secluded beach called Store Beach, for a picnic and swim.
-They also thought it would be fun to write a 'message in a bottle' and threw it into the sea.
-That evening over a platter of a variety of seafood on board the yacht, Tim said to Rochelle 'I love my time with you and I want to keep continuing this'.
+They also thought it would be fun to write a 'message in a bottle' and throw it into the sea.
+That evening over a platter of a variety of seafood on board the yacht, Tim said to Rochelle 'I love my time with you, and I want to keep continuing this'.
 When the desserts arrived, as they were lounging on the back deck, an invitation and key was on the tray offering them to stay the night as a couple, if they wished.
 Tim again declined to stay the night.